Agnieszka Kotulanka

 Agnieszka Kotulanka, rightly Agnieszka Sas-Uhrynowska (born Agniesza Kotuła; 26 October 1956 – 20 February 2018) was a Polish actress.
 She was best known for her long-term role as Krystyna Lubicz in the Polish soap opera Klan (1997–2012).

 Personal life

 She was born in Warsaw and graduated from XXXIX Liceum Ogólnokształcące im.
 Lotnictwa Polskiego.

-Kotulanka's marriage ended in divorce.
-She was the mother of two children.
+Kotulanka's married actor Jacek Sas Uhrynowski whom she met at PWST whilst they were both students there.
+She had two children with him, Michał and Katarzyna.

+She emigrated to Canada in 1989, following her husband's acting career, but she returned to Poland 2 years later and the couple separated.

+Whilst still married, she began a long-term relationship with Paweł Wawrzecki who was also married at the time.

+Kotulanka struggled with alcoholism since her return from Canada, causing her to end her career in 2013.